 Access: Blackboard (your UVM passwords) for syllabus, tests, exercises

 There is no final test.
 All will be submitted through blackboard except the website exercise, as noted with its description.
 Quizzes/tests are mainly multiple choice, with some true/false and fill in the blank.
 There is no time limit on doing them, and they can be stopped and resumed at a later date.
 All are open book, questions designed to test and reinforce your familiarity with the material, ability to find answers to questions on important topics, and to come up with answers from finding several pieces of information.
+Tip: To hopefully make your life easier with quizzes and tests, read through all the questions prior to reading the text material covered for each, so that you can look for answers while reading the text.
 All answers come from and are based on only the text and any supplemental provided materials in order to be fair and consistent among all.
 Although you may be tempted to use the internet, you may come up with conflicting and perhaps even wrong information.
 The course text and materials will provide the only acceptable answers for quizzes and tests.